soltysh/talks/coroutines_generators/article.md

 This sample context manager will create a temporary directory, which name we print and then check for it's existence.

-Thanks to awesome python core devs, `yield` and `@contextmanager` the same code can be rewritten, [contextmanager2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/contextmanager2.py):
+Thanks to awesome python core devs, `yield` and `@contextmanager` decorator the above code can be rewritten as follows, [contextmanager2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/contextmanager2.py):

 ```